-To encourage and foster the creation of attractive, mixed use, sustainable communities that include a suitable mix of housing types and tenure with supporting facilities, amenities and services that meet the needs of the community and are in accordance with the principles of universal design, life-long adaptability, energy efficiency and urban greening, in as far as practicable.
-TVHP 4 To encourage the reuse of upper floors above commercial premises for residential accommodation.
-TVHP 5 To promote higher residential densities in appropriate locations and in particular close to town centres and along public transport corridors, in accordance with the Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas, DEHLG (2009).
-TVHP 6 To promote innovation in architectural design that delivers buildings of a high quality that positively contribute to the built environment and local streetscape.
-TVHP 7 To promote the development of vacant residential and regeneration sites in all development centres in the county, as appropriate, in accordance with the requirements of the Urban Regeneration and Housing Act 2015 (as amended).
-TVHP 8 To direct multiple residential developments to those settlements identified in the Core Strategy and to require that the scale of such development is in accordance with growth projected within that specific settlement, except where there is otherwise a demonstrable need.
+To encourage and foster the creation of attractive, mixed use, sustainable communities that include a suitable mix of housing types including larger detached units, and tenure with supporting facilities, amenities and services that meet the needs of the community and are in accordance with the principles of universal design, lifelong adaptability, energy efficiency and urban greening, in as far as practicable.

+To encourage the reuse of upper floors above commercial premises for residential accommodation.

+To promote higher residential densities in appropriate locations, and in particular, close to town centres and along public transport corridors, in accordance with the Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas, DEHLG (2009).

+To promote innovation in architectural design that delivers buildings of a high quality that positively contribute to the built environment and local streetscape.

+To promote the development of vacant residential and regeneration sites in all development centres in the county, as appropriate, in accordance with the requirements of the Urban Regeneration and Housing Act 2015 (as amended).

+To direct multiple residential developments to those settlements identified in the Core Strategy and to require that the scale of such development is in accordance with growth projected within that specific settlement, except where there is otherwise a demonstrable need.